awenner/sandman/docs/using_sandman.rst

 *That's it.* ``sandman`` will then do the following:

-* Connect to your database and introspect it's contents
+* Connect to your database and introspect its contents
 * Create and launch a RESTful API service
 * Create an HTML admin interface
 * *Open your browser to the admin interface*